 - Long-Runners: Nine shows on the block have run new episodes for a decade or more:

 - Mister Rogers' Neighborhood ran for 30 years, predating both the block and PBS itself.

 - Sesame Street is their longest-running show, as it has been making new episodes for half a century.

 - Reading Rainbow ran from 1983 to 2009 (26 years).

 - Barney & Friends, which ran from 1992 to 2010 (18 years).

-- Arthur, the second longest-running animated series on American TV after The Simpsons.
+- Arthur, the third longest-running animated series on American TV after The Simpsons and South Park.

 - Caillou ran new episodes from 2000 to 2014 on PBS Kids (14 years).